EPFL-Center-for-Imaging/napari-imaging-epfl-2023/learning-material/installation.md

 - type `napari` in your terminal.
 The Napari viewer should open **in a separate window**.
 - type `jupyter lab` in your terminal.
 This should start the Jupyter lab application in your web browser.
 To stop Jupyter lab, close the web browser and press `Ctrl+C` in your terminal window.

-If this is the case, you’re done with the Python setup.
+You’re done with the Python setup.
 Congratulations! 🙌